Jake and Amir (web series)

 Jake and Amir is a web series set in CollegeHumor's office in New York City and later Los Angeles where Jake Hurwitz and Amir Blumenfeld play humorous versions of themselves: Jake is usually depicted as a sensible "straight man" and Amir as his annoying, obsessive, and odd co-worker.
 Running for over eight years, Jake and Amir was CollegeHumor's longest-running series and has amassed approximately one billion views as of April 2017.
-The series served as the debut of the titular comedy duo Jake and Amir, who would go on collaborate on other comedy projects.
+The series served as the debut of the titular comedy duo Jake and Amir, who would go on to collaborate on other comedy projects.

 Concept

 Some episodes have a common theme or MacGuffin that the episode revolves around, for instance buying a guitar or discussing the 2008 financial crisis.
 The series generally takes place at Jake and Amir's desks, but some episodes are filmed in other parts of the office or different locations entirely.
 Dan Frommer of Business Insider explains how "a trip to Florida became a four-part miniseries...broken-arm casts become props...[and] girlfriends become actresses".

 Amir is obsessed with Jake, and often says or does annoying things to try to spend time with him.
 Amir is also obsessed with fast food chain McDonald's, especially Chicken McNuggets.
 He is unhealthy, doesn't do any work, and lacks common sense and basic knowledge about the world.
 He can also be very aggressive or physically abusive towards his co-workers, who generally hate him.
 Jake is also often portrayed as the butt of the joke, be it one beat or (as more commonly in later episodes) a whole episode, with Amir taking the role of the straight man and Jake the insecure delusional one.

 Rapper Hoodie Allen appeared in three episodes as Amir's rap teacher.
 NBA player Rick Fox is featured in the series as Amir's bookie, who causes Amir to lose significant amounts of money.
 Comedian Thomas Middleditch was frequently featured in the series as Doobs, Amir's childhood frenemy.
 Comedian Ben Schwartz appeared in 22 episodes of the show.
 Actress Allison Williams appeared as Cheryl in two episodes.
 Competitive eater Takeru Kobayashi appears briefly in the episode Jake and Amir: Kobayashi, where Amir feeds him hot-dogs.
 Three of The Gregory Brothers appeared in an episode and released an accompanying song featuring Amir on their own YouTube channel.
 Actor Kumail Nanjiani was featured in four episodes as Jake's brother.
 Actor Ed Helms appeared in one of the last Jake and Amir episodes, Finale part 5, as Mickey, Amir’s friend.